synnaxlabs/synnax/client/ts/api/client.api.md

 export { TimeStampStringFormat }

+// Warning: (ae-missing-release-tag) "Transfer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Transfer = control_2.Transfer<Key>;

+// Warning: (ae-missing-release-tag) "transferString" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const transferString: (t: Transfer) => string;